Reviewed by Whitney White, MS CMHC, NCC., LPC

 Stress hurts in more ways than one.
-Your body ends up taking a biological toll even if you never consciously decided to engage in the stressors.
-As a result, 7 out of 10 adults in the US experience stress or anxiety daily.
+While many people think of stress as mental, it takes a physical toll.
+7 out of 10 adults in the US experience stress or anxiety daily.
 The good news is that you can take steps to consciously gain more mindfulness and experience lower levels of stress and anxiety.
 Whether your stress levels are low or through the roof, here are 10 stress relievers everybody should know about.

 No matter how much you research stress relievers, exercise is going to come out on top.
 With that said, it doesn’t matter the physical state you may be in right now.
 You don’t have to go to the gym every single day.
 Even a small amount of activity will elevate you from your current station in life, both physically and mentally.

 Research shows that physical activity floods your body with endorphins, which help you feel good.
 The emotions you experience during exercise can help you view things from a distance, helping you put everything you’re dealing with in context.
 If the thought of getting on a treadmill, stuck with your own thoughts, is less appealing, find a way to get your mind engaged as well.
 Instead of running a 5K all by yourself early in the morning, you could perhaps get together as a family and play catch in the evening!
 If you find yourself more engaged, happier, forgetting about everything else that is going on, and able to refocus your entire being in the playful activity of your choice, you’ve already won the game.
 The idea is that you can take up anything, with gardening on one end and swimming on the other.
 It’s all about using up that extra energy and getting in a more relaxed headspace, which is the whole concept of Csikszentmihalyi’s Flow.